 The couple then engages in a choreographed dance that alludes to sexuality mixed with dominance and violence.

 At the end of the dance, Shia and Denna perform a symbolic gesture: They “remove” their faces with their hand and then “let them go”.
-The concept of removing faces or masks is used in actual mind-control programming to represent to removal and subsequent replacement of the core persona with alter personas.
+The concept of removing faces or masks is used in actual mind-control programming to represent the removal and subsequent replacement of the core persona with alter personas.
 In the context of the video, there is a definite sense of the loss and confusion of identity between the two.
 They might even be two opposite sides of the same person.

 After the dance, two strange dudes enter the room and give the couple suspicious-looking lollipops with scorpions inside.
-Since scorpions are known to be venomous insects, there is reason to believe that these lollipops aren’t simply pieces of candy but most probably mind-altering drugs, such as those used in mind-control programming.
+Since scorpions are known to be venomous insects, there is a reason to believe that these lollipops aren’t simply pieces of candy but most probably mind-altering drugs, such as those used in mind-control programming.
 The couple eagerly sucks on these lollipops, indicating that they are helplessly addicted to them.

 Simply by blowing on them, the handlers are able to get the couple to go where they want it to go.
 The fact that no physical contact is necessary to control the couple implies that it is all about … mind control.